Say you see a post on Reddit. Someone's excited about an edible coffee cup. Biodegradable, apparently. You eat it after you've finished your latte.

-And I thought: here we go again.
+And the reaction is inevitable: here we go again.

 The Edible Cup Problem